rylincoln/developer.fulcrumapp.com/_general/url-actions.md

 ## Introduction

-You can directly create new records and update existing records via URL parameters on both the web and mobile apps.
+You can directly launch Fulcrum, create new records and update existing records via URL parameters on both the web and mobile apps.
 This allows you to easily integrate Fulcrum with other applications and services to build custom workflows, such as:

 - Scheduling work outside of Fulcrum and sending daily worksheets to your field crews.